djeada/Algorithms-And-Data-Structures/notes/brain_teasers.md

 Linked lists are dynamic data structures consisting of nodes that contain data and references to the next (and possibly previous) nodes.

 - **Choosing the appropriate list type** depends on the problem's needs.
 Singly linked lists are ideal for scenarios where traversal is only in one direction, minimizing memory usage.
 On the other hand, doubly linked lists are better suited for cases where traversal in both directions is required or where efficient insertions and deletions from both ends are needed.
-- **Insertions and deletions in linked lists** are highly efficient at known positions, particularly at the head or tail, with operations typically taking \( O(1) \) time.
+- **Insertions and deletions in linked lists** are highly efficient at known positions, particularly at the head or tail, with operations typically taking $O(1)$ time.
 When deleting nodes, it is crucial to maintain a reference to the previous node to update pointers properly and avoid breaking the list.
 - **Reversing a singly linked list** can be achieved by iterating through the list and adjusting the `next` pointers of each node to point to the previous one.
-This process can be completed in \( O(n) \) time with only \( O(1) \) additional space, making it highly efficient.
+This process can be completed in $O(n)$ time with only $O(1)$ additional space, making it highly efficient.
 - **Detecting cycles in a linked list** can be done using Floyd’s Tortoise and Hare algorithm, where a slow pointer and a fast pointer traverse the list at different speeds.
 If there is a cycle, the fast pointer will eventually meet the slow pointer.
 - It's important to handle **edge cases** in linked lists, such as dealing with empty lists, single-node lists, or lists with cycles.
 Always check for null pointers to prevent runtime exceptions or crashes, especially in languages that don't automatically handle such errors.
 - In environments where **memory management** is manual, it's essential to explicitly deallocate memory for nodes once they are no longer in use.
 This prevents memory leaks and ensures that your program runs efficiently without unnecessary memory consumption.